wikimedia/htmldumper/README.md

 );
 ```

-## Usage: dumping all restbase wikis
+## Usage: dumping all RESTBase wikis

 You need to install `pixz`, which is used for parallel lzma / xz compression: